sujith-eag/personal-site/content/docs/python/col_extra/unit_2_ans_1.md

 **Answer :**

-Logic is to reverse the string and compare if it is equal to original string.
+Logic is to reverse the string and compare if it is equal to original string. ( Program already in Unit 1 answers)
 ```python
 if s == s[::-1]:
     print("Palindrome")